HomelikeBrick42/LanguageIdea/README.md

 TODO: should non-readable references exist?

 TODO: should there be another out-parameter reference which cant be dropped, only written to?
-It could be useful for constructing "pinned" objects
+It could be useful for constructing "pinned" objects in-place

 ### Syntax